+- greater majority or entire population

+- ✓ relevant to a large geographical area

-- greater majority or entire population - high complexity including numerous stakeholders and community groups
+- high complexity including numerous stakeholders and community groups.

 Engagement Methods and Resourcing

 Our engagement methods are outlined according to the level of community participation being sought, which can be determined by using the engagement standard matrix.